 8) Show As Much Body As Possible

-Sometimes I get clients who in their starting pictures are body conscious and want to wear t-shirts and keep themselves covered up, but these clients always regret it in the end when they get great results, and they have no proper visual representation of their body at the start of there journey.
+Sometimes I get clients who in their starting pictures are body conscious and want to wear t-shirts and keep themselves covered up, but these clients always regret it in the end when they get great results, and they have no proper visual representation of their body at the start of their journey.

 These pictures are for you; they are a documentation of where you started from, the work you have put in and the results you achieved.